-Acidosis.-When the tissues are deprived of carbohydrate, for example during starvation or on a diet free from carbohydrate, the oxidation of fat is incomplete, and intermediate metabolic products are formed in the tissues and pass into the blood and urine.
+When the tissues are deprived of carbohydrate, for example during starvation or on a diet free from carbohydrate, the oxidation of fat is incomplete, and intermediate metabolic products are formed in the tissues and pass into the blood and urine.
 These products are $\beta$ -oxybutyric acid, aceto-acetic (diacetic) acid, and acetone, their chemical relationship being shown as follows:-

-$$\begin{array}{c|cccc} \operatorname{CH}3 & \operatorname{CH}3 & \operatorname{CH}3 \\ & & & & & & \\ \operatorname{CHOH} & \operatorname{CO} & & \operatorname{CO} \\ & & & & & & \\ \operatorname{CH}2 & & & & & \\ \operatorname{CH}2 & & & & & \\ \operatorname{COOH} & & & & & \\ \operatorname{COOH} & & & & & \\ \beta\text{-oxybutyric acid.} & & & & & \\ \end{array}$$ fully oxidised; in the absence of carbohydrate they pass into the blood stream, and aceto-acetic acid, instead of undergoing oxidation, is converted into acetone.
+There is evidence that $\beta$ -oxybutyric acid and aceto-acetic acid are normally formed in the body during the metabolism of fat, but are fully oxidised.
+In the absence of carbohydrate they pass into the blood-stream, and aceto-acetic acid, instead of undergoing oxidation, is converted into acetone.
 The origin of these bodies from fat is clearly shown by the observation that when the diet consists solely of fat their amount in the urine may become very large.
 Further, there is evidence that aceto-acetic acid can also be formed from amino-acids, notably from leucine and tyrosine. $\beta$ -oxybutyric acid and its products are formed to some extent at least in the liver.
+The presence of these substances in the blood and urine is an indication that the supply of carbohydrate to the tissues is inadequate.